 I am fortunate enough to be able to hug my daughter whenever I want.
 And I can only hope that when she will grow, she will still let me hug her whenever I want.

 When I’m not feeling well she would come to me and hug me, to give me energy.

 “Mama, say when you feel energetic again, I gave you all my energy”.

-And we also have a special family hug, it is called “love sandwich”.
+And we have a special family hug, it is called “the love sandwich”.
 Me and her father are the bread and she is the filling.
 Somehow she just knows that this is what a good hug offers: energy, warm, love.

-I found out a few years ago that one could have a job as a hugger.
+I found out a few years ago that exist a job as a hugger.
 You go to the hugger, who can be a total stranger to you, take all the good energy from his hugs and then you go back to your daily life.
-I guess that the pandemic make it impossible for a lot of hugs to happen.
-And it is so sad, to lose so many hugs!
+I guess that the pandemic made it impossible for a lot of hugs to happen.
+And it is so sad, to waste so many hugs!

 Today we celebrate International Day of Hugs!
 So, stop whatever you are doing right now and give a big hug to someone!
 And if it is not physical possible, send a virtual hug to someone you love.